danielsaidi/SystemNotification/README.md

 A `SystemNotificationMessage` view can be configured with a `SystemNotificationMessage.Configuration` instance that specifies:

 * `iconColor`
+* `iconFont`
 * `padding`
 * `textColor`
+* `textFont`
 * `titleColor`
+* `titleFont`

-You can set custom values to these properties to control how the notification looks and behaves.
-The default values makes the view behave like the native one.
+You can customize these properties to control how the notification message looks.

+The default configuration makes the message look like the native one.

 ## Demo app